MSiam/MMC-MultiscaleMemory/README.md

 * Multiscale Memory Stacked: swin-msqry-mem-nobidir

 ## Evaluation
 Only use "_adaptive" if GPU memory does not fit.
-Otherwise remove it for the decoder type to become only "multiscale_query_memory_nobidir"
+Otherwise remove it for the decoder type to become only "multiscale_query_memory_nobidir".
+Results in the arxiv paper are reported using val_size 440 to fit in GPU memory for both baseline and our method.
+However, after our addition of the adaptive technique we can evaluate with 473 similar to SOA methods.

 * Youtube Objects
 ```